-- (1) Assign one senior representatives to serve as an EOC watch officer for each watch rotation in the EOC. - (2) Be prepared to assign one senior representative and appropriate Subject Matter Experts (SME) to serve in the EOC PC. - (3) Maintain a staff/agency-specific log of events and actions. - (4) Maintain accountability of personnel belonging to MCIEAST-MCB CAMLEJ (including FAPS) and persons from tenant commands activated to support the Base in the form of temporary augments (such as the Destructive Weather Task Force). - (5) Coordinate the tracking of casualties with all involved units/agencies/activities (FESD, Hospitals, owning unit(s)).
-Oversee and coordinate the casualty reporting process (includes process used for all persons who could be injured on base, DoD, civil service, NAF employees, contractors, sub-contractors, dependents, and guests). - (6) Provide staff/agency-specific support, as required.
+(1) Assign one senior representatives to serve as an EOC watch officer for each watch rotation in the EOC.

+(2) Be prepared to assign one senior representative and appropriate subject matter experts (SME) to serve in the EOC PC.

+(4) Maintain accountability of personnel belonging to MCIEAST-MCB CAMLEJ (including FAPS) and persons from tenant commands activated to support the Base in the form of temporary augments (such as the Destructive Weather Task Force).

+(5) Coordinate the tracking of casualties with all involved units/agencies/activities (Fire and Emergency Services Division, Hospitals, owning unit(s)).
+Oversee and coordinate the casualty reporting process (includes process used for all persons who could be injured on base, Department of Defense (DoD), civil service, Non-appropriated Funds (NAF) employees, contractors, sub-contractors, dependents, and guests).